csparker/deep_qmri/Hackers_Guide.md

 <br>

 - Offset gaussian noise model
-	- This uses sum of squares loss function but to an offset signal
+	- This uses sum of squares loss function but to an offset predicted signal
-	- see the Resources section for a link to the paper
+	- see the Resources section for a link to the paper on Gaussian offset noise model

 </details>